Title

 Presidential Decree No. 1807 outlines the procedure for the Philippines to waive its sovereign immunity in order to enter into contracts with international entities for economic growth and development, without revoking any existing waivers of sovereign immunity.

-The main purpose of Presidential Decree No. 1807 is to prescribe the procedure by which the Republic of the Philippines may waive sovereign immunity from suit and other legal proceedings in connection with foreign obligations contracted pursuant to law.
+PD 1807 prescribes the procedure and conditions under which the Republic of the Philippines may waive sovereign immunity from suit and other legal proceedings in connection with foreign obligations contracted by it pursuant to law.

-Foreign obligation means any direct, indirect, or contingent obligation or liability capable of pecuniary estimation and payable in a currency other than Philippine currency.
+A foreign obligation is any direct, indirect, or contingent obligation or liability capable of pecuniary estimation and payable in a currency other than Philippine currency.

-No, Section 2 of the decree explicitly states that nothing in the decree shall be construed to revoke or repeal any waiver of sovereign immunity granted under or pursuant to other provisions of law.
+No. Section 2 states that nothing in PD 1807 shall be construed to revoke or repeal any existing waiver granted under or pursuant to other provisions of law.

-This decree took effect immediately upon its signing on January 16, 1981.
+It took effect immediately upon its enactment on January 16, 1981.

 Analyze Cases Smarter, Faster